Winston Churchill: International conferences in 1943

 In January 1943, Churchill met Roosevelt at the Casablanca Conference.
 It was attended by General Charles de Gaulle from the Free French Forces.
 Stalin had hoped to attend but declined because of Stalingrad.
 Although Churchill expressed doubts on the matter, the so-called Casablanca Declaration committed the Allies to securing "unconditional surrender".
 From Morocco, Churchill went to Cairo, Adana, Cyprus, Cairo again and Algiers.
 He arrived home on 7 February having been out of the country for a month.
 He addressed the Commons on the 11th and became seriously ill with pneumonia the following day, necessitating more than a month of convalescence: he moved to Chequers.
 He returned to work in London on 15 March.

 Churchill made two transatlantic crossings during the year, meeting Roosevelt at the third Washington Conference in May and the first Quebec Conference in August.
 In November, Churchill and Roosevelt met Chinese Generalissimo Chiang Kai-shek at the Cairo Conference.
-The most important conference of the year was 28 November to 1 December at Tehran, where Churchill and Roosevelt met Stalin in the first of the "Big Three" meetings, preceding those at Yalta and Potsdam.
-Roosevelt and Stalin co-operated in persuading Churchill to commit to opening of second front in western Europe and it was agreed Germany would be divided after the war, but no decisions were made about how.
-On their way back, Churchill and Roosevelt held a Second Cairo Conference with Turkish president İsmet İnönü, but were unable to gain commitment from Turkey to join the Allies.
+The most important conference of the year was 28 November to 1 December at Tehran, where Churchill and Roosevelt met Stalin in the first of the "Big Three" meetings.
+Roosevelt and Stalin co-operated in persuading Churchill to commit to the opening of a second front in western Europe and it was agreed Germany would be divided after the war, but no decisions were made about how.
+On their way back, Churchill and Roosevelt held a Second Cairo Conference with Turkish president İsmet İnönü, but İnönü did not commit to join the Allies.